On this page:

 - Check if the device is properly connected by your PC (it should be connected via an USB cable or FireWire, so check if those are properly inserted).

 - Check if the device is turned on (there should be a led indicating if the drive is powered on).

 - If the drive is connected and turned on but you still can't use it, might be that it's not formatted.
-Open Windows Explorer and see if you have an extra drive letter.
+Open File Explorer and see if you have an extra drive letter.
 If you do not see it, that means that your hard disk is not formatted and you have to format the external hard drive.
 We recommend you to format using NTFS.

 What's the difference between Backup4all's Lite, Standard and Professional editions?

 The major differences between Lite, Standard and Professional editions are the supported backup types and destinations.

 Professional edition implements all four backup types (see Backup Types section for a full description of backup types) and all destinations, Standard edition does not implement incremental backup type nor cloud destinations and Lite edition implements only the mirror backup type with local destinations.
 See the What Edition to Choose? section for a more detailed comparison.

 Somehow I lost my backup job configuration.
 I only have the .bkc file.
 Can I restore the backup job?

 Yes.
 Just double-click on the .bkc file.
 Backup4all will be invoked and the backup job will be recreated based on the .bkc file.

 How can I split a backup across several disks?